dwyl/Javascript-the-Good-Parts-notes/readme.md

 Each feature you add to something has a lot of different costs (documentation costs, specification, design, testing and development costs) and these are often not properly accounted for.
 > Features that offer value to a minority of users impose a cost on all users

-> We cope with the complexity of feature-driven design by finding and sticking with the good parts For example, microwaves do a ton of different things, but most people just use one setting, the timer and the clock.
+> We cope with the complexity of feature-driven design by finding and sticking with the good parts.
+For example, microwaves do a ton of different things, but most people just use one setting, the timer and the clock.
 So why not design with just the good parts?

 ## <a name="AppendixA"/> Appendix A - the Awful Parts